 Test yourself ruthlessly using flashcards, quizzes or just by hiding sections of your notes.

-Getting together with some friends and testing each other is a great interactive way of learning.
+Getting together with friends and testing each other is a great way of doing some active learning.

 Keep going over things until they’re stuck in your head.
 If this is really tough, try learning things in a different way, switching up your revision methods and focusing on past papers.

-How to cram for exams without losing your mind
+Here's how to cram for exams without losing your mind.

 3. Go back to those past papers

-Here's how to use past papers to ace your exams, and you can find TSR's bank of past papers here.
+Here's how to use past papers to ace your exams; you can find TSR's bank of past papers here.

-4. Think about banning yourself from social media
+4. Think about cutting down on social media

-Yes, get someone to hide your phone while you’re working.
-Facebook, Twitter, Tumblr and Instagram will all still be there in a couple of hours.
+Get someone to hide your phone while you’re studying.
+Facebook, Twitter, Snapchat and Instagram will all still be there in a couple of hours.
 Maybe even stay off TSR if it's preventing you from knuckling down.

-If you must be on your computer, use willpower or a browser extension to limit your time on distracting sites.
-Extensions such as stayfocusd will block your time on sites that are a hindrance to your revision.
+If you have to be on your computer, use your willpower or a browser extension to limit your time on distracting sites.

 You can then use access to social media as a reward after a long revision session.